PrabhjitDutta/URL_Audio_Player/README.md

 ## SETUP

-Run the setup.bat file and the dependencies will automatically be installed
+Run the setup.bat file and the dependencies will automatically be installed.

+Then execute the Audio_Player.py or the windows binary executable Audio_Player.exe.

 ## Modules Used